A Profound Change

 But lately, it’s as I make my way through this glorious mundanity, resting, with a cup of coffee, listening to some Chopin, sitting on a comfortable chair in my courtyard on a sunny Sunday morning, that I am also learning to come to terms with the profound change that has occurred in me as a result of having a brain tumour found inside my head, and then, having it, or most of it, removed and experiencing the changes that have occurred as a result.
 It requires something more than some shopworn adjective to describe such an adjustment.

 Prior to my surgery, there was an intensity in my approach to many things, to life, that mirrored what I perceived to be everything wrong with the world.
 At times, particularly when applying this approach to one’s art, it can be beneficial, because you see things that others do not see.
 It’s what, in part, enables the artist to be an artist.
 Applying this intensity to a creative outlet can bring great joy to others, think about a Beethoven symphony, or a Brett Whiteley painting, or a Patrick White novel.
 But there was and is playfulness and a sublime wit in their works, although at times, one has to look closely.
-I mention this because, although I could never, of course, write music like Beethoven or paint like Whiteley, who of us could, I communicated an intensity that, whilst it may have had insight and wit, it lacked at times a certain empathy, a breadth of understanding of what it means to be truly human.
+I mention this because, although I could never, of course, compose music like Beethoven or paint like Whiteley, who of us could, I communicated an intensity that, whilst it may have had insight and wit, it lacked at times a certain empathy, a breadth of understanding of what it means to be truly human.